Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Term life insurance.
 This type is the best option for people who only want coverage for a set period of time, such as 10, 20 or 30 years.
 You select the term, pay your premiums, and if you die while the policy is still active, your beneficiaries get a death benefit.

-- Whole life insurance.
-This policy covers you for your whole life, as long as you pay your premiums.
+- Permanent life insurance.
+This type of policy covers you for your entire life, as long as you pay your premiums.
 You’ll pay more in premiums for this type of insurance, because part of every payment goes toward growing the policy through investments.
 This means you can take out low-interest loans against the earnings of your policy while you’re still alive and possibly even withdraw those earnings to help with your bills, depending on the policy.